AntoniosBarotsis/antoniosbarotsis.github.io/content/posts/p2p-groceries.md

 `&self`), you need to `.apply` the op separately.
 The returned op type is very convenient for our case since we'll want to both apply but also broadcast ops to peers.

-As we build more complex CRDT structures, we need keep in mind that all nested fields in our struct must also be CRDTs themselves!
+As we build more complex CRDT structures, we need to keep in mind that all nested fields in our struct must also be CRDTs themselves!
 Thankfully this is enforced statically through the type system in the `crdts` crate.

 This is what my final types looked like: